-Unpaid Wages & Overtime Attorney in Arizona
+Unpaid Wages and Overtime Attorney

-Arizona Unpaid Overtime Lawyer
+Unpaid Overtime Lawyer in Arizona

 As a worker in Arizona, you deserve to be paid for all your hard work.
 State and federal laws set rules regarding the payment of workers.
 If you resigned or were terminated, your former employer is required to pay you everything you are owed.
 That includes wages, commissions, overtime, bonuses and other agreed-upon amounts.
 In some instances, you may also be owed for sick pay, paid time off, vacation pay and severance pay.